-DevPartner Data Export
+Export DevPartner Data

-With activation of the separately licensed DevPartner Data Export feature, you can export DevPartner coverage session data files (with the .dpcov extension) to XML.
+The Export DevPartner Data feature enables you to export DevPartner coverage session files (with the .dpcov extension) and merged coverage files (with the .dpmrg extension) to XML.
 When this feature is active, the Export DevPartner Data command is available on the File menu.

 You can analyze the data in the exported XML file using your own or third-party software.
-For example, Data Export could be used effectively on a development build server or QA server where unit tests, functional tests, or regression tests are staged.
+For example: